 - Uses powerful encryption and includes various other security features

-- Logs no personally identifiable information, although ideally keeps no logs whatsoever
+- Logs no personally identifiable information and ideally keeps no logs whatsoever

 Best VPNs for the Middle East